atahk/SemanticCode/README.md

 ### SemanticCode – _Ligatures for code_

-Inspired by the excellent Hasklig font, SemanticCode is a modification of Hasklig (and by extension, Source Code Pro) to cover ligatures for a variety of programming languages.
+This is a fork of SemanticCode to cover R, C++, Python and Julia.
+SemanticCode is a modification of Hasklig (and by extension, Source Code Pro) to cover ligatures for a variety of programming languages.

 The main idea is to substitute operators which have a multi-character representation, such as `!=` and `->`, with more readable equivalents that have the same semantic meaning, and the same width.
 For example, in languages where `!=` represents 'not equal' we show a glyph corresponding to a slashed equal sign that is two characters wide.